norrec99/near-help-a-paw/README.md

 # Help a Paw
-A family of smart contracts developed for NEAR Protocol to help sick and stray animals which are need of help.
+A smart contract developed for NEAR Protocol to help sick and stray animals which are need of help.

 ## Consept
 Shelters can give information about animals in need of help and how much funding each animal case require.
 Users can help these animals by donating an amount of money.